agardnerIT/thekindkeptn/full-tour.md

 ## Goal

-The goal of this tutorial is to
+The goal of this tutorial is to:
 - Deploy a service (using `helm upgrade`)
-- Run performance tests (using [locust](https://locust.io)) against this service
+- Generate load (using [locust](https://locust.io)) against this service

 The tutorial will progress in steps:
 1. Automated testing and releases into `qa` and `production` stages